 Tips for Being Physically Active

-Including exercise into your day doesn’t have to mean having a gym membership.
+Including exercise in your daily routine doesn’t have to mean having a gym membership.
 It may be best to start small, especially if you are experiencing fatigue.
 There are plenty of small changes that can be made to increase your physically activity.

 Walking.
 Walking is a gentle way to get into exercising.
 You may want to start by walking 5 to 10 minutes and build from there.

 Stairs.
-Instead of the elevator or escalator, use the stairs.
+Instead of the elevator or escalator, take the stairs.

 Yoga.
 Many people living with cancer find a sense of peace participating in yoga, an ancient practice combining breathing, relaxation and meditation exercises.
+Yoga poses can be modified so they can be done while seated in a chair called chair yoga.
+Another form of yoga is laughter yoga, which involves voluntary laughter as a form of mediation.
 To learn more about yoga, read CancerCare’s fact sheet titled “Yoga and Cancer.”